tmiki/cognito-sample-js-webapp/README.md

 # cognito-sample-js-webapp
-This project is merely for learning purpose about Amazon Cognito Userpool.
+This project is merely built for learning purpose about Amazon Cognito Userpool.
 This application depends on the following library.
 https://github.com/aws-amplify/amplify-js/tree/master/packages/amazon-cognito-identity-js